Science Diplomacy Learning Lab

 Learning, reflection, and simulation are sequenced to move participants from concepts to practice.

-Conceived and directed by Mounia Benalil, Ph.D., the Autumn School of Science Diplomacy is an intensive programme on science and science diplomacy in Africa.
+Conceived and directed by Dr Mounia Benalil, the Autumn School of Science Diplomacy is an intensive programme on science and science diplomacy in Africa.
 The course emphasizes sovereignty in knowledge governance, epistemic justice, the integration and recognition of indigenous knowledge, and the strategic role of science in international relations.

-A full-immersion diplomatic exercise coordinated by Mounia Benalil, Ph.D., with the participation of Prof. Marie Fall as lead facilitator.
+A full-immersion diplomatic exercise coordinated by Dr Mounia Benalil, with the participation of Prof. Marie Fall as lead facilitator.
 The exercise places participants in multilateral negotiations where scientific knowledge informs policy positions and negotiation strategies.

 Learning Lab Speaker Programme